Process-in-Chains/CONFINE/README.md

-# CONFINE framework
+# CONFINE: Preserving data secrecy in inter-organizational process mining
-CONFINE is a decentralilzed framework for inter-organizational process mining that leverages trusted applications running in Trusted Execution Environments (TEEs) to preserve data privacy and secrecy.
-In this repository, you can find the prototype implementation of the framework's main components, namely:
+The CONFINE framework represents a decentralized paradigm for inter-organizational process mining, utilizing trusted applications operating within Trusted Execution Environments (TEEs) to uphold the tenets of data privacy and confidentiality.
+This repository houses the prototype implementation of the principal components constituting the framework, namely:

-- Provisioners: deliver event log to be mined;
+Provisioners: HTTP servers responsible for delivering event logs designated for mining.
-- Secure Miners: retrieve and merge event log to be fed into process mining algorithms from provisioner sources.
+Secure Miners: EGo Intel SGX trusted applications retrieving and merging event logs to be fed into process mining algorithms.
 ## Installation steps
 ## Setup and run
 ### Provisioner node